WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

        1. The positions of President and Treasurer may not be held by the same person.
        2. The positions of President and Welfare Officer may not be held by the same person.
        3. The positions of President and Equal Opportunities Officer may not be held by the same person.
-       4. The positions of President and Vice President may not be held by the same person.
-       5. The positions of President and Secretary may not be held by the same person.
+       4. The positions of President and Secretary may not be held by the same person.
-       6. The positions of Treasurer and Secretary may not be held by the same person.
+       5. The positions of Treasurer and Secretary may not be held by the same person.

 5. All Standard members of the society may stand for election to up to two ‘electable’ positions, subject to 4.2.